kubevirt/project-infra/github/ci/README.md

 slave1 ansible_host=slave1.my.jenkins.com ansible_user=root
 ```

-Provision your maschines:
+Provision your machines:

 ```
 ansible-playbook -i hosts ci.yaml
 ```

-## KubeVirt CI Landscape specifics
+## KubeVirt CI Landscape Specifics

 There exists an additional `beaker.yaml` playbook.
 It is not generalized, and
-allows us the increase in all our beaker managed servers, to increase the LVM
+allows us in all our beaker managed servers, to increase the LVM volumes to the
-volumes to the maximum available size.
-The resulting extra LVM volume, is then
+maximum available size.
+The resulting extra LVM volume, is then used as the
-used as the default storage location for all libvirt related images.
+default storage location for all VM images.

 ## Testing the CI infrastructure

-To test changes in this setup, an extra Vagrant setup exists in this repo.
+To test changes in this setup, an extra Vagrant setup exists in this repository.
 To
-provision a master and a slave with Vagrant, do the follwoing:
+provision a master and a slave with Vagrant, do the following:

 ```bash
 mkdir -p group_vars/all/